-- 4. What is the binding capacity of the HiFliQ Protein G FPLC columns?
-We have been able to bind up to 20 mg/ml resin human IgG from serum for both the 1ml and 5 ml columns. - 5.
+- 4. What is the binding capacity of the HiFliQ Protein A FPLC columns?
+We have been able to bind up to 30 mg/ml resin human IgG from serum for both the 1ml and 5 ml columns. - 5.
+What leaching levels can I expect from the HiFliQ Protein A FPLC columns?
+We report leaching levels less than 5 ng Protein A/ml resin. - 6.
 How should I prepare my sample for loading onto the column?

 Many chromatographic procedures demand that the sample is pre-conditioned prior to loading.
-Protein G affinity separations usually require the sample to be diluted 1:1(v/v) in 1 x binding buffer.
-We recommend that all samples are diluted 1:1 (v/v) in the binding buffer. - 6.
-Do I need to be careful with the type of chaotropic ion I use when eluting antibodies from affinity columns?
+Protein A affinity separations usually require the sample to be diluted 1:1(v/v) in 1 x binding buffer.
+We recommend that all samples are diluted 1:1 (v/v) in the binding buffer. - 7.
+Do I need to be careful with the type of chaotropic ion I use when eluting antibodies from affinity columns?It is recommended to use the mildest chaotropic agents at the lowest possible concentration that will ensure rapid elution and high recovery of activity.

-It is recommended to use the mildest chaotropic agents at the lowest possible concentration that will ensure rapid elution and high recovery of activity.
-Iodination reactions employing either chloramine T or IODO-GEN (1,3,4,6-tetrachloro-3-6-diphenylglycouril) are particularly sensitive to inhibition by low concentrations of thiocyanate ions and, if antibodies are eluted from the HiFliQ

-Protein G FPLC column, using this chaotropic ion, it is essential that they are dialyzed thoroughly after elution to remove thiocyanate ions.
+lodination reactions employing either chloramine T or IODO-GEN (1,3,4,6-tetrachloro-3-6-diphenylglycouril) are particularly sensitive to inhibition by low concentrations of thiocyanate ions and, if antibodies are eluted from the HiFliQ Protein A FPLC column, using this chaotropic ion, it is essential that they are dialyzed thoroughly after elution to remove thiocyanate ions.

-7. How do I monitor purity of the isolated antibodies?
+8. How do I monitor purity of the isolated antibodies?